oxygenxml/oxygen-git-client-addon/README.md

 ## The Project view and the current editor

 For resources from Git repositories, this add-on also contributes a variety of actions in the contextual menus of the **Project** side-view and the current editor (Text and Author pages).
 These actions include: **Show history**, **Show blame**, **Git Diff** (only in the Project view), and **Commit** (only in the Project view).

+## Git Branch Manager

+To show all the local and remote branches, invoke the **Show Branch Manager** action from the toolbar of the Git Staging panel (look for the branches icon), or go to the **Window menu > Show view > Git Branch Manager**.
+By default the Git Branch Manager will be presented to the right of the editing area.

+The Git Branch Manager side-view present all the branches as a tree.
+The tree can be filtered by typing in the text field at the top of the panel or reloaded by using the **Refresh** action.

+The following actions are available in the contextual menu for each local branch:
+- **Checkout branch**: checks out the selected branch - it switches the local repository to the selected branch.
+- **Create branch**: creates a new branch using the selected one as the starting point.
+- **Delete branch**: deletes the selected branch.

+For the remote branches, the following action is available:
+- **Checkout branch**: checks out the selected branch - it creates a local branch from the selected remote one.

 ## Preferences